spyder-ide/spyder-docs/doc/installation.rst

 =====================

 The standalone installers are our recommended method for most users on Windows and macOS, with experimental Linux support under active development.
-They work much like installing any other IDE, where Spyder can be installed and updated independently of the Python environments you use to run your code, avoiding problems with incompatible packages and botched installations that users often face when doing so within their own Python installation.
+They work much like for any other IDE, where Spyder can be installed and updated independently of the Python environments you use to run your code.
+This avoids the problems with incompatible packages and broken installations users often face when mixing Spyder with the (Conda, etc) environments they use to run their code.

-The installers include a built-in Python environment with the most common scientific libraries, which can be used out of the box for basic data analysis tasks.
+The installers include a built-in Python environment with the most common scientific libraries (e.g. NumPy, Pandas, Matpotlib, etc), which can be used out of the box for basic data analysis tasks.
-However, to install and manage your own packages and environments, you'll currently need to use an external Python installation (such as `Anaconda`_, `Miniconda`_, `Miniforge/Mambaforge`_, `WinPython`_ or `Python.org <Python_>`__) with Spyder.
+However, to manage your own packages and environments, you'll currently need to connect an external Python distribution (such as `Anaconda`_, `Miniconda`_, `Miniforge/Mambaforge`_, `WinPython`_ or `Python.org <Python_>`__) to your standalone copy of Spyder.
 For more information on this, see our :ref:`FAQ entry on the subject <using-packages-installer>`.

 .. note::

-   The standalone installers currently do not yet support installing third-party Spyder plugins not already bundled with them, though this feature is currently under development.
+   The standalone installers do not yet support installing third-party Spyder plugins not already bundled with them, though this feature is currently under development.
    For now, if you need this capability, we recommend a :ref:`install-conda`.